 Revenue per Customer

-This gives you an idea of how much gross revenue you make per customer.
+This is a quantifiable measure that gives you an idea of how much gross revenue you make per customer.
 How you calculate this will vary depending on the type of business.
 For us as a SaaS business, we look at the Life Time Value of a customer (LTV) based on what they pay in their subscription and how long a subscription typically lasts.
 If you were coffee shop you might instead look at the average spend in a visit.

 Revenue Growth Rate